London Buses route 26: History

-On 23 November 2022, it was announced that a proposed rerouting of route 26 at Aldwych to serve Victoria instead of Waterloo would be going ahead following a consultation; it will be implemented by the end of 2023.
+On 23 November 2022, it was announced that a proposed rerouting of route 26 at Aldwych to serve Victoria instead of Waterloo would be going ahead following a consultation; it was implemented on 29 April 2023.

 Bomb incident

-On 21 July 2005, would-be bomber Muktar Said Ibrahim attempted to explode a device contained in his rucksack on a number 26 bus on Hackney Road in Bethnal Green near Shoreditch.
+On 21 July 2005, would-be bomber Muktar Said Ibrahim attempted to explode a device contained in his rucksack on a number 26 bus on Hackney Road in Haggerston.
 A small explosion on the top deck caused the vehicle's windows to explode, but the device did not detonate as intended and there was no significant damage.
 The vehicle, operated by Stagecoach London, was stopped and a 200-yard safety cordon established while the bomb was defused.

 Ibrahim left the bus following the failed attack, but was later caught.
 He and five other men were taken to court in January 2007, and his DNA was found on a battery used in the bomb.
 He was convicted in July 2007 and sentenced to life imprisonment.